 MATLAB is a technical computing environment for high-performance numeric computation and visualization.
 MATLAB integrates numerical analysis, matrix computation, signal processing, and graphics in an easy-to-use envionment where problems and solutions are expressed just as they are written mathematically--without traditional programming.

-Different versions of MATLAB are available on the Glenn and Oakley clusters.
+Different versions of MATLAB are available on the various OSC clusters.

 * - Default version

 MATLAB is available on the Glenn Cluster and the Oakley Cluster.
 All Ohio State users must be added to the license server before using MATLAB.
-Please contact OSC Help for license server requests.
+Please contact OSC Help to be granted access.

 OSC cannot provide MATLAB licenses for academic use to students and faculty outside of Ohio State at this time.
 However, if you have your own MATLAB license, including the Parallel Computing Toolbox, you will be able to connect to the MATLAB Distributed Computing Server on Oakley via your MATLAB interface.
 See HOW-TO: Configure the MATLAB Parallel Computing Toolbox.